davidward462/algorithms/notes.md

 - Has operations enqueue and dequeue
 - First In, First Out
 - Enqueue and dequeue: O(1)

+## Binary Search Tree
+- All nodes have at most two children
+- The left child contains a value less than the parent, right child contains a value greater than the parent (or vice versa)
+- Search:
+    - average/best: O(log n)
+    - worst: O(n)
+- Insert:
+    - average/best: O(log n) for a balanced tree
+    - worse: O(n) for an unbalanced tree which has become a linked list
+- Delete:
+    - average/best: O(log n) for a balanced tree
+    - worse: O(n) for an unbalanced tree which has become a linked list
+- No random access

 ## Graph
 - A set of nodes and edges